mossdet/DLPML/README.md

 pip install dlpml
 ```

-Or install the required dependencies using [Poetry](https://python-poetry.org/):
+Or clone the repo and install the required dependencies using [Poetry](https://python-poetry.org/):
 ```sh
 poetry install
 ```